Last Updated: January 1, 2022

 Have a Connection Between Your Ad Copy and Landing Page

 One reason why people don’t convert on a landing page is because there is a disconnect between what the ad copy is talking about and what the landing page is about.
 For example, suppose your ad copy talks about the benefits of downloading a software.
 But, suppose the landing page is around the user downloading a report about the software being the market leader.
-While both the ad copy and landing page are talking about the software, the ad copy is misleading in terms of what the user might find on the landing page.
-Because of this, there is a lesser chance that a person would download the report (which is the conversion item in this example), leading to a higher CPA.
+While both the ad copy and landing page are talking about the software itself, the ad copy is misleading in terms of what the user might find on the landing page.
+Because of this, there is a lesser chance that a person would download the report (which is the conversion item in this example), leading to a lower landing page conversion rate.
+Because lesser people convert, this leads to a higher CPA.

 Improve the Quality Score of Your Campaign